Right of Way (easement) disputes

 Covenants to contribute to the cost of maintenance

-Because an easement of a right of way does not automatically make either landowner liable to repair, but both parties have an interest in the surface being maintained, it is usual, when granting a right of way, to include a covenant in favour of the landowner over whose land the right of way runs, requiring the landowner exercising the right of way to contribute a percentage of the costs of maintenance.
-On the face of it this is a positive covenant unenforceable against subsequent owners but the courts have generally enforced such covenants in a negative way by holding that, whilst the party who has the right of way is free to pay or not to pay the contribution to maintenance, if they elect not to pay then they lose the right of way.
+Because an easement of a right of way does not automatically make either landowner liable to repair, but both parties have an interest in the surface being repaired and maintained, it is usual, when granting a right of way, to include a covenant in favour of the landowner over whose land the right of way runs, requiring the landowner exercising the right of way to contribute a percentage of the costs of repair and maintenance.
+On the face of it this is a positive covenant unenforceable against subsequent owners but the courts have generally enforced such covenants in a negative way by holding that, whilst the party who has the right of way is free to pay or not to pay the percentage contribution to repair and maintenance, if they elect not to pay then they lose the right of way.

 Limitations on Rights of Way